top of page

 HUB

 The Truth and Reconciliation Commission (TRC) in South Korea was established in 2005 to investigate and reveal the truth about past human rights violations and injustices that took place during Korea's turbulent history.
-TRC3 has passed in Korean Parliament and the latest history-making investigation into adoption fraud is set to begin in February 2026.
-For Korean Adoptees interested in joining and submitting a case, please see the helpful links below, as registration and file preparations are underway.
+TRC3 opened for investigations into South Korea's international adoption practices on February 25, 2026.

 View our FAQ outlining general objectives, expectations, next steps, and open items of the TRC.